-Emphasis of matter - Pre-operational stage of subsidiary
+Emphasis of matter - Pre-operational stage

-We draw attention to the note 1 in the Financial Statements, which describes that the subsidiary of the Company is in pre-operational stage and consequently has not generated cash flow from its activities and of the Company.
-Therefore, the capital and operating expenses incurred by the Company and its subsidiary depend on the financial support of its shareholders.
+As mentioned in note 1 in the Financial Statements, the Company is in the pre-operational stage and consequently has not generated cash flow from its activities.
+Therefore, the capital and operating expenses incurred by the Company depends on the financial support of its shareholders.
 The financial statements should be read in this context.
 Our opinion is not modified due to this matter.